 What is SEO?

 SEO is an acronym for search engine optimisation.
-When we talk about SEO, much of the time we are talking about developing and growing the website itself to help it to rank well on search.
+When we talk about SEO, we develop and grow a website to help it rank well on search engines like Google.

 How SEO works

-The reason Google is so successful is that they take care of their users and strive to cater to the needs of all humans.
+Google is widely successful because they take care of users and strive to cater to the needs of all humans, especially those with difficulties.

-Google sets quality guidelines for website owners to follow if they want online success.
+Google sets quality guidelines that website owners must follow to be competitive online.